Solihull Moors F.C.

-Solihull Moors Football Club is a professional football club based in Solihull, England.
-The club currently competes in the National League, the fifth tier of the English football league system, after achieving promotion from the National League North in the 2015–16 season.
+Solihull Moors Football Club is a professional association football club based in Solihull, England.
+The club currently competes in the National League, the fifth level of the English football league system, after achieving promotion from the National League North in the 2015–16 season.

 The club was founded in 2007 by the merger of Moor Green (founded in 1901) and Solihull Borough (founded in 1953).
 The Moors entered the Conference North, the sixth tier of English football in 2007 where they remained until their promotion in 2016 under Marcus Bignot.
-After avoiding relegation in 2016–17 and 2017–18, the Moors narrowly missed out on promotion to League Two for the first time in their history by finishing in 2nd place.
+After avoiding relegation in 2016–17 and 2017–18, the Moors narrowly missed out on promotion to League Two for the first time ever by finishing in third place before losing the play-off final to Grimsby Town, then once again losing the 2024 play-off final to Bromley.
+They also reached the FA Trophy final that season, but lost to Gateshead.
 Solihull Moors play their home matches at Damson Park.

 History

-Formation & early years
+Formation and early years

 On 10 July 2007, the club was formally announced as being merged and details of the new club logo and kits for the forthcoming season were released.
 In one of their first games Solihull Moors beat Birmingham City reserves.
 This fixture happened annually as part of an agreement which allowed Birmingham to play their reserve games at Solihull's ground.
 With the overhaul of reserve football in England, Birmingham City's development squads now play their fixtures at their club's training facilities rather than at Solihull Moors.
-The Birmingham City Women's team of the FA Women's Super League have played at the ground since 2014.
+The Birmingham City Women's team of the FA Women's Championship have played at the ground since 2014.

 In November 2007, the club announced a partnership with National Division One rugby union club Pertemps Bees.
 The deal was intended to see the two clubs share the Damson Park facilities as well as the formation of community and coaching projects for Solihull.
 This was finally made official in 2010.
 The groundsharing arrangement came to an end in 2012, as Bees dropped into the fourth tier of English Rugby Union.
-As a relic of that short-lived groundsharing deal, one of the seated stands at Solihull Moors' Damson Park is part of the Bees' main stand from their former Sharmans Cross Road home.

 Throughout the 2007–08 Conference North campaign, then-manager Bob Faulkner kept much of the same squad that had represented Moor Green the previous season, with some summer additions from elsewhere.
 No Solihull Borough players were retained.
 Solihull Moors' first ever league goal was an equaliser scored from range by Darren Middleton, in a game that also saw Moors score their first ever league point, a 1–1 home draw with Barrow in their first ever competitive game.
 Moors had to wait two further weeks for a first ever competitive win, beating Gainsborough Trinity 3–1 at home.
 The club finished their first ever season in seventeenth position in the Conference North, securing survival with a win away at Blyth Spartans in April 2008.
 In their first FA Cup campaign, Solihull Moors reached the Fourth Qualifying Round before being dispatched 5–0 by Rushden & Diamonds, then of the Football Conference.